Nikita-Boyarskikh/kwork-questions/README.md

 ### TODOS
 * like/dislike for question
 * comments for questions
-* ajax load translate, full answer, like/dislike, like/dislike's list, translate
+* full answer, like/dislike, like/dislike's list, translate